CassLamendola/vehicle-detection-and-tracking/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-As mentioned before, I used a [function]() to used a heatmap to reduce false positives.
+As mentioned before, I used a series of [functions](https://github.com/CassLamendola/vehicle-detection-and-tracking/blob/master/vehicle-tracking.py#L250-L285) to use a heatmap to reduce false positives.
 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I assumed each blob corresponded to a vehicle, and I constructed bounding boxes to covert the area of each blob detected.

 Here's an example result showing the heatmap from a test image and the resulting bounding boxes drawn:

 ![alt text][image7]

+Another way my pipeline reduces false positives in a video is by keeping track of detections from prevous frames.
+This is done with a [Vehicles](https://github.com/CassLamendola/vehicle-detection-and-tracking/blob/master/vehicle-tracking.py#L287-L307) class.
+In the pipeline, bounding boxes found in a frame are added to a list of bounding boxes from the last 5 frames in the Vehicles class.
+Then the final bounding box is found by implenting a heatmap over all bounding boxes in the list.
+This allows me to use a higher threshold to eliminate false positives because more bounding boxes will be found for legitimate cars.
 ___
 ### Discussion